 Per stirpes is commonly applied in cases of grandchildren.
 For example, let's say you're a parent of three children, and one of them predeceases you.
 The children of your deceased child—your grandchildren—would inherit a share of your estate in their parent's place, through the parent's "branch" of their right to the estate.

-Per Stirpes Definition
+How Per Stirpes Works

-If she is the parent of three of your grandchildren, each of those grandchildren would receive 1/3 of her 1/2 share of your estate, or 1/6.
-Your other child would still receive his one-half share and your deceased child's one-half share would be divided equally among their three children.
+If they are the parent of three of your grandchildren, each of those grandchildren would receive one-third of their parent's one-half share of your estate, or one-sixth in total.
+Your other child would still receive their one-half share, and your deceased child's one-half share would be divided equally among their three children.

-Intestate Estates -- If You Die Without a Will
+What Happens If You Die Without a Will?

 In other words, your state's laws would determine who gets what of your property and assets.
 Your state's code will provide that your closest living relatives will inherit from you either by a per stirpes distribution system or a per capita distribution system.
 It varies from state to state.

-This is a very good reason to create an estate plan if you haven't already done so, particularly if you're not in agreement with the way your state will automatically distribute your estate and you have a large family.
+It is a very good reason to create an estate plan if you haven't already done so, particularly if you're not in agreement with the way your state will automatically distribute your estate and you have a large family.
 Your will or living trust agreement effectively supersedes these state laws.

 Even if you're unmarried and have only one child and no grandchildren, state law will intercede at your death if you don't have an estate plan in place.

 If your child predeceases you, your estate will likely pass to more distant relatives, some of whom you might not have wanted to inherit from you.
-In a worst case scenario, it's possible that your estate could "escheat" to the state if you leave no living relatives.
-This is the case regardless of whether your state defaults to a per capita or per stirpes distribution system.
+In a worst-case scenario, it's possible that your estate could "escheat" to the state if you leave no living relatives.
+It is the case regardless of whether your state defaults to a per capita or per stirpes distribution system.